sergeyklay/gstore/docs/usage.rst

 .. note::

-   Gstore will show help message and exit when it is called without any argument and there are not enough environment variables for normal operation.
+   ``gstore`` will show help message and exit when it is called without any argument and there are not enough environment variables for normal operation.